Uganda–Tanzania War: Deterioration of Ugandan–Tanzanian relations

 In 1971 Colonel Idi Amin took power following a military coup that overthrew the President of Uganda, Milton Obote, precipitating a deterioration of relations with neighbouring Tanzania.
 Tanzanian President Julius Nyerere had close ties with Obote and had supported his socialist orientation.
 Amin installed himself as President of Uganda and ruled the country under a repressive dictatorship.
 Nyerere withheld diplomatic recognition of the new government and offered asylum to Obote and his supporters.
 As Amin launched a massive purge of his enemies in Uganda that saw 30,000 to 50,000 Ugandans killed, Obote was soon joined by thousands of other dissidents and opposition figures.
 With the approval of Nyerere, these Ugandan exiles organised a small army of guerillas, and attempted, unsuccessfully, to invade Uganda and remove Amin in 1972.
 Amin blamed Nyerere for backing and arming his enemies, and retaliated by bombing Tanzanian border towns.
 Though his commanders urged him to respond in kind, Nyerere agreed to mediation overseen by the President of Somalia, Siad Barre, which resulted in the signing of the Mogadishu Agreement.
 The accord stipulated that Ugandan and Tanzanian forces had to withdraw to positions at least 10 km away from the border and refrain from supporting opposition forces that targeted each other's governments.

 Nevertheless, relations between the two presidents remained tense; Nyerere frequently denounced Amin's regime, and Amin made repeated threats to invade Tanzania.
-During the same time, relations between Tanzania and Kenya grew sour, and the East African Community collapsed in 1977.
+At the same time, relations between Tanzania and Kenya grew sour, and the East African Community collapsed in 1977.
 Uganda also disputed its border with Tanzania, claiming that the Kagera Salient—a 720 sqmi stretch of land between the official border and the Kagera River 18 mi to the south, should be placed under its jurisdiction, maintaining that the river made for a more logical border.
 The border had originally been negotiated by British and German colonial officials before World War I.